octobercms/docs/setup-installation.md

 You may optionally set up an external queue for processing *queued jobs*, by default these will be handled asynchronously by the platform.
 This behavior can be changed by setting the `default` parameter in the `config/queue.php`.

-If you decide to use the `database` queue driver, it is a good idea to add a Crontab entry for the command `php artisan queue:work` to process the first available job in the queue.
+If you decide to use the `database` queue driver, it is a good idea to add a Crontab entry for the command `php artisan queue:work --once` to process the first available job in the queue.